rafgraph/react-github-pages/README.md

     - `$ git add .` and `$ git commit -m "Add React for GitHub Pages boilerplate"` to instantiate the `gh-pages` branch
 4. Set up your custom domain - see GitHub Pages instructions for [setting up a custom domain][customDomain]
  - *Note that you must use a custom domain if you are setting up a Project Pages site in order for GitHub Pages to serve the custom 404 page, however, if you are creating a User or Organization Pages site, then using a custom domain is optional (if you don't use a custom domain delete the `CNAME` file)*
- - Update the [`CNAME` file][cnameFile] with your custom domain, don't include `http://`, but do include a subdomain if desired, e.g. `www` or `your-subdomain`
+ - Update the [`CNAME` file][cnameFile] with your custom domain, don't include `https://`, but do include a subdomain if desired, e.g. `www` or `your-subdomain`
  - Update your `CNAME` and/or `A` record with your DNS provider
- - Run `$ dig your-subdomain.your-domain.tld` to make sure it's set up properly with your DNS (don't include `http://`)
+ - Run `$ dig your-subdomain.your-domain.tld` to make sure it's set up properly with your DNS (don't include `https://`)
 5. [Set your repo name in index.js][setRepoName], this should match your repository name as it is listed on GitHub
-6. [Set your domain name in index.js][setDomain], if you are using a custom domain then this should match the domain in your `CNAME` file (except include the `http://`), if you are not using a custom domain, then this will be `http://<your github username or orgname>.github.io`
+6. [Set your domain name in index.js][setDomain], if you are using a custom domain then this should match the domain in your `CNAME` file (except include the `https://`), if you are not using a custom domain, then this will be `https://<your github username or orgname>.github.io`
 7. Run `$ npm install` to install React and other dependencies, and then run `$ webpack` to update the build
-8. `$ git add .` and `$ git commit -m "Update boilerplate for use with my domain"` and then push to GitHub (`$ git push origin gh-pages` for Project Pages or `$ git push origin master` for User or Organization Pages)
+8. `$ git add .` and `$ git commit -m "Update boilerplate for use with my domain"` and then push to GitHub (`$ git push origin gh-pages` for Project Pages or `$ git push origin main` for User or Organization Pages)

 The example site should now be live on your domain

 ##### Creating your own site
 - Write your own React components, create your own [routes][routes], and add some style!
-- Change the [title in `index.html`][indexHtmlTitle] and the [title in `404.html`][404htmlTitle] to your site's title, also [remove the Google analytics script][googleAnalytics] from the header of `index.html` (the analytics function is wrapped in an `if` statement so that it will only run on the example site's domain (http://react-github-pages.rafrex.com), but you don't need it, so remove it or replace it with your own analytics)
+- Change the [title in `index.html`][indexHtmlTitle] and the [title in `404.html`][404htmlTitle] to your site's title, also [remove the Google analytics script][googleAnalytics] from the header of `index.html` (the analytics function is wrapped in an `if` statement so that it will only run on the example site's domain (https://react-github-pages.rafgraph.dev), but you don't need it, so remove it or replace it with your own analytics)
 - Change the readme and license as you see fit
 - After you update your code run `$ webpack` (or `$ webpack -p` for [production][webpackProduction], or `-d` for [development][webpackDevelopment]) to update the build, then `$ git commit` and `$ git push` to make your changes live